openwdl/wdl/SPEC.md

 ### Declarations

 A declaration reserves a name that can be referenced anywhere in the [scope](#appendix-b-wdl-namespaces-and-scopes) where it is declared.
 A declaration has a type, a name, and an optional initialization.
-Each declaration must be unique within its scope, and may not collide with a [reserved WDL keyword](#reserved-keywords) (e.g., `workflow`, or `input`).
+Each declaration must be unique within its scope, may not collide with a [reserved WDL keyword](#reserved-keywords) (e.g., `workflow`, or `input`), and may not have the same name as a visible struct or enum type.

 A [task](#task-definition) or [workflow](#workflow-definition) may declare input parameters within its `input` section and output parameters within its `output` section.
 If a non-optional input declaration does not have an initialization, it is considered a "required" parameter, and its value must be provided by the user before the workflow or task may be run.
 Declarations may also appear in the body of a task or workflow.
 All non-input declarations must be initialized.